Jesuit Hiring Policy

 This policy applies to all divisions of Saint Louis University.

-The Vice President for Mission and Ministry will provide oversight to assure all Jesuit Affirmative Action hires have the approval of the President.
+The Assistant to the President for Mission and Identity will provide oversight to assure all Jesuit Affirmative Action hires have the approval of the President.

 The Vice President for Human Resources will provide oversight to assure all Jesuit Affirmative Action hires are in compliance with completing all required new hire employment forms and processes.